getsentry/FaultOrdering/README.md

 ## Usage

-In a UI test, create an instance of `FaultOrderingTest` and optionally provide a closure to perform any required app setup.
-For example, you may want to log in to the app since that's the most common code path for the majority of your app users.
+In a UI test, create an instance of `FaultOrderingTest` and optionally provide a closure to perform any necessary app setup.
+In most cases, this should include logging in to the app.
+Centering your UI test around a fully logged in session is strongly recommended, not only because it optimizes for the most common user experience, but also because it significantly improves the efficacy of this tool.
+By logging in, you allow much more of the app’s initial code to execute within the test context, allowing for a greater number of page fault reductions.
 The test case can then be executed.

 Example: